-I picked up some French cookies from World Market the other day called Let Petit Normand.
+I picked up some French cookies from World Market the other day called Le Petit Normand.
 They’re a basic biscuit with a milk chocolate back.
 They were Ok, nothing to write home about, though.
 I do like World Market and all the variety of foods from different countries they have.
-Great place to find new snacks go to with your morning or evening coffee.
+Great place to find new snacks to go with your morning or evening coffee.

 Sometimes focusing on the little things causes us to forget the beauty in the whole picture.